5 stars

 • You have the financial capacity to execute your business plan;

-• You have prepared a detailed business plan that is feasible and demonstrates significant benefit to Canada;
+• You have a detailed, feasible business plan that demonstrates significant benefit to Canada;

-• You have taken significant steps to execute your business plan;
+• You have taken concrete, real-world steps to execute your business plan;

-• You can provide supporting documents, such as business registration papers, income tax records, and evidence of relevant work experience, to verify your eligibility and business activity.
+• You can provide supporting documentation—such as business registration, income tax records, and proof of relevant work experience—to verify your eligibility and business activity.

 Canadian immigration lawyers advising international business owner on C11 work permit under Canada's International Mobility Program

-How Much Money Do You Need for Canada’s C11 Work Permit
+How Much Money Do You Need for a C11 Work Permit?

-To qualify for a C11 Work Permit, applicants must demonstrate they have sufficient funds to both operate their business and support themselves in Canada.
-These funds must be liquid or easily accessible, and clearly documented.
-Business incorporation documents and business revenue statements are important to provide evidence of financial stability and to show the economic benefits your business brings to Canada.
+Applicants must demonstrate they have sufficient funds to operate their business and support themselves in Canada.
+These funds must be liquid or easily accessible and clearly documented.

 Business Investment Funds

-Applicants are typically investing between $200,000 to $300,000 initially into their Canadian business.
-However, this should not represent their total available capital.
-IRCC officers expect applicants to maintain access to additional reserves beyond the initial investment.
-Putting 100% of your money into the business can raise red flags about your financial judgment and ability to sustain operations.
+Most successful C11 applicants invest between $200,000 and $300,000 into their Canadian business to start.
+However, this should not represent your total available capital.
+IRCC officers expect you to maintain access to additional reserves beyond the initial investment—putting 100% of your money into the business can raise red flags about your financial judgment and ability to sustain operations.

-• You must provide clear documentation of their source and history (e.g. 4-6 months bank statements, investment account summaries, sale of property or assets)
+• Provide clear documentation of the source and history of your funds (e.g., 4–6 months’ bank statements, investment account summaries, loan agreements, gift letters).

-• A one-time large deposit is not sufficient—IRCC expects to see consistent, traceable financial activity over time
+• A single large deposit is not sufficient—IRCC expects to see consistent, traceable financial activity over time.

-• Prepare a solid business plan and submit detailed business plans as part of your application to demonstrate the viability of your investment, highlight market demand, and show the potential economic, cultural, or social contributions of your business to Canada.
+• Pair your financial evidence with a solid business plan that demonstrates investment viability, market demand, and the potential economic, cultural, or social contributions of your business.

 Personal Support Funds

 You must also show separate personal funds to cover at least 18 months of living expenses, based on Canada’s Low-Income Cut-Off (LICO).
-See the table below:
+These funds must be:

 Number of Family Members